 I found that the 5V was reading only 3.3V and providing very poor image quality.
 The 8V rail was reading with no issues at all.

 Here’s an overview of the mess with the power connected in.
 The unit sits upside down and back to front for everything to connect.
 You can also see we are using the mainboard that was heavily damaged with my great patch up job.
 The working transformer can be seen in the background still installed.

 The back of the unit is our next image and shows the two DC-DC converters connected to power.

 Blue, white, red and black are the colours of the day.
 I am pretty well acquainted with where they run to on the mainboard now.

-So I measured the voltages on various points.
+I went ahead and measured the voltages at various points.
 All the points that ran from the external PSU to the mainboard were the same as the assumed working transformer (uh-oh).
 I checked the CD deck voltages out of the two pins and found that one was spot on and the other was too low by almost 2V.
 Checked the 6V voltage regulator and found that it was only outputting 4V.
 For a 6V regulator I could tell that was not quite right.

 Now if you’ll remember for a moment I was feeding 6.3V to white, 9.75V to blue and 12V to red… you can see we have a problem.
 I was feeding 6.3V to a voltage regulator that is meant to output at 6V.
 Impossible mission?
 Yes!
 So I tweaked the pot up to 8V to test…